Code-Ninjas-Home-Office/game-building-session-yb-ob/ob.md

 - :tree: Open ``||scene:Scene||`` and drag ``||scene:set background image to||`` into the code editor on line 2.
 - :mouse pointer: Click the palette and select **beachBackground** from **My Assets**.

+Click ▶ to see the background appear on screen!

 ![Logo](https://github.com/Code-Ninjas-Home-Office/game-building-session-tutorials-2024/blob/master/images/CN-Logo.png?raw=true "CN Logo")